Wesam-Hashmeh/steam-sentiment-analysis/README.md

 # Steam Game Sentiment Analysis using Naive Bayes Classifier

 This repository contains a Python implementation of sentiment analysis using a Naive Bayes classifier.
 The classifier is trained on reviews of Steam games to predict whether a review is positive or negative.
+This project includes a demo such that the user can input a sentence to predict if the review is positive or negative, currently tested at a 96% accuracy.

 ## Dataset